ericso/artemis/backend/README.md

 npm run dev
 ```

-This will start the server locally using serverless-offline.
+This will start the server locally using express.
+The serverless-offline deployment was removed due to difficulties and was deemed unnecessary.

 ## Deployment